johnjones4/Dickinson-Talks-2019/marps/senior-seminar.md

 ---

-# Why should a business care about open source?
+## Why should a business care about open source?

 ---

-# Why should a business care about open source?
+### Why should a business care about open source?

-1. It attracts talented develoeprs
+1. It attracts talented developers to the organization
-1. It is a form of technical leadership
+1. It is a form of technical leadership whereby the organization can publicly demonstrate its talent
-1. It is a strategy for priming a market
+1. Open source standards (good documentation, abstraction, testing) are also the halmarks of good software in general

 ---

-# Some Big (Non-Tech) Names in OSS
+## Some Big (Non-Tech) Names in OSS

 ---